 General Connection vs. Specific Connection

-However, the sheer amount of neurons that humans have still gives us an advantage over parrots.
+However, the sheer number of neurons that humans have still give us an advantage over parrots.
 We may not have a lot of small neural circuits that connect two sections of our brains.
 However, we do have a complex, general connection that unites the entirety of our brain.
 This is why we are smarter than parrots.

 How Smart Are Parrots Compared to Humans?

-Aside from brain structure, we can class ourselves as smarter than parrots in a few ways.
+Aside from brain structure, we can class ourselves as smarter than parrots in certain ways:

-As shown with the mirror test, self-awareness is a great benchmark for intelligence in animals.
-It can be said that the brain structure of parrots is at least similar to human children.
+As shown with the mirror test, self-awareness is a good benchmark for intelligence in animals.
+The brain structure of parrots is at least similar to human toddlers.
 Specifically, they match children less than 18 months old.

-Apart from self-awareness, language is also a great way to compare human and parrot intelligence.
+Aside from self-awareness, language is also an effective way to compare human and parrot intelligence.
 It’s no secret that parrots are great mimickers.
 But how much do they understand what they’re saying?
 As it turns out, many parrots are just mimicking.
-They don’t actually place meaning into what they say.
+They don’t place meaning into what they say.

 This is why it’s so accurate to compare their intelligence to that of a toddler.
-For example, a small child may learn that saying the words “mommy” and “milk” will result in the acquisition of sustenance.
+For example, a small child may learn that saying the words “mommy” and “milk” will result in their acquisition.
 Here, the child has been conditioned to associate those words with an outcome.
-It doesn’t actually understand what those words mean.
+It doesn’t understand what those words mean.